Skip to content

 FieldRequiredTypeDescriptionExample

-aux2FalseanySecondary auxiliary data passed through each iteration.['seen', 'values']
+aux3FalseANYTertiary auxiliary value passed through each iteration.true

-aux3FalseanyTertiary auxiliary data passed through each iteration.running_state_token
+aux4FalseANYQuaternary auxiliary value passed through each iteration.42

 Outputs